clem-code/project-3/README.md

 <b>The App:</b>

 *Stepladder* is a clone of popular jobs websites like Glassdoor.
-On the frontend, the user can sign up as a job-seeker, browse companies and jobs, post comments on company pages, and apply for roles.
+On the front-end, the user can sign up as a job-seeker, browse companies and jobs, post comments on company pages, and apply for roles.
 Alternatively, recruiters can sign-in and post jobs to companies that already exist or register a new company and post jobs to that.
 Depending on whether the user is a job-seeker or a company recruiter they will be able to do and see different things on the website.
-The frontend was built using React and Bulma.
+The front-end was built using React and Bulma.
 Behind the scenes the Stepladder webpage is powered by a CRUD API we built from scratch using Mongoose, MongoDB, Node.js and Express.
-The various user stories permitted on the frontend are made possible by the MVC-structured API on the backend.
+The various user stories permitted on the front-end are made possible by the MVC-structured API on the back-end.
 The functionality of the website was verified by writing and running a full-suite of tests written with Chai, Mocha, and Supertest.

 <b>Use the deployed version here:</b>